 Right Long → Pin

-To customize your Swipe actions, go to Spark Settings > Personalization and set the actions you want.
+To customize your swipe actions, go to the Spark Settings > Personalization > Swipes on iOS or Android (or Preferences > General > Swipe Actions on Mac) and set the actions you want.

 This step is pretty obvious but is often overlooked by many.
 A majority of clutter in your inbox is made up of emails you don’t want, and most emails these days come with an easy way to get rid of them in the form of “One-Click Unsubscribe”.